jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 {% twitter https://twitter.com/EdLatimore/status/1307862548969123840 %}

 Therefore, when they think of the event, they feel more excited than terrified, unlike the rest of us.
-The fear they experience throughout the event is leveraged with positive feelings so they continue to seek out behavior that elicits that response.
+The fear they experience throughout the event is leveraged with positive feelings, so they continue to seek out behavior that elicits that response.

 #### How to use this to get over fears in your life